MirceaKitsune/python_raytracer/README.md

     - `speed_jump`: Jump speed of the player, determines how fast the player moves vertically.
     - `speed_move`: Keyboard movement speed of the player, determines how fast the camera moves when using the movement keys.
     - `speed_mouse`: Mouse rotation speed of the player, determines how fast the camera rotates when moving the mouse in mouselook mode.
+    - `min_velocity`: Enforces a minimum velocity under which objects won't move and their velocity is discarded.
+Prevents unnecessary updates for tiny speeds that won't be noticed, setting this too high may cause objects to stop moving too soon.
     - `max_velocity`: Terminal velocity of objects, represents the maximum allowed velocity and how many units per tick objects can move.
 Limits excessive speeds and minimizes performance impact for large velocities.
     - `max_pitch`: Maximum pitch angle in degrees, the camera can't look lower or higher than this amount.
 0 disables, use a value below 180, 90 is recommended.
 When set horizontal movement keys won't affect vertical movement and vice versa.
+    - `max_roll`: Maximum roll angle in degrees.
     - `dist_move`: Object logic is suspended for objects further than this distance.
 Includes physics as well as updates to sprite animation.
 Limits expensive collision checks as well as updates to renderer chunks from movement or animated sprites, but distant objects will appear frozen.

 ## Default material settings